Published on 11 Jun 2012

 With assistance from IBM and IBM Premier Business Partner, Perficient, Inc., the Premier healthcare alliance developed a completely new IT strategy, using a software as a service (SaaS) model based on the IBM Health Integration Framework.

-Data from facility admission, discharge and transfer (ADT) systems along with departmental systems, such as pharmacy, microbiology and lab information systems, will be sent to Premier’s core data warehouse as HL7 messages, with near real-time processing of this data occurring at a rate of 3,000 transactions per second.
+Data from facility admission, discharge and transfer (ADT) systems along with departmental systems, such as pharmacy, microbiology and lab information systems, are sent to Premier’s core data warehouse as HL7 messages, with near-real-time processing of this data occurring at a rate of 3,000 transactions per second.
 With the high performance DB2 data software provides, Premier members can quickly learn of emerging healthcare issues, such as an increased incidence of MRSA (a highly drug-resistant version of staphylococcus aureus bacteria) in a particular area.

-Data from IBM DB2 database software will be loaded into the IBM Netezza® data warehouse appliance to enable members to conduct advanced analytics faster and easier than was previously possible.
-IBM Cognos® Business Intelligence will be used to help members identify and analyze opportunities and trends across their organizations.
+Data from IBM DB2 database software is loaded into the IBM PureData™ System for Analytics platform, powered by Netezza® technology, to enable members to conduct advanced analytics faster and easier than was previously possible.
+IBM Cognos® Business Intelligence is used to help members identify and analyze opportunities and trends across their organizations.

 IBM InfoSphere® software is used to acquire, transform and create a single, trusted view of each constituent or entity.
-The data is then integrated and validated, and clinical or business rules management is applied through WebSphere® ILOG® software.
+The data is then integrated and validated, and clinical or business rules management is applied through WebSphere® ILOG® software (now IBM Operational Decision Manager).
 These rules can help automatically notify clinicians of critical issues, such as the appropriate dosing of anti-coagulation medication.

-IBM Tivoli® software provides security and service management.
+IBM security software provides security and service management.
 Application development is built upon Rational® software and a common user experience and collaboration are provided through IBM Connections software.

 - Offers potentially enormous benefits for saving lives, helping people enjoy healthier lives, and reducing healthcare costs.
-In one Premier project, 157 participating hospitals saved an estimated 24,800 lives while reducing healthcare spending by USD 2.85 billion.
+In one Premier project, approximately 330 participating hospitals saved an estimated 92,000 lives while reducing healthcare spending by USD9.13 billion since its inception in 2008.

 The inside story: Getting there